divijsharma123/Dementia-Analysis/README.md

 ### Atlas Scaling Factor   (ASF)
 A unified approach for morphometric and functional data analysis in young, old, and demented adults using automated atlas-based head size normalization: reliability and validation against manual measurement of total intracranial volume.

 Basically, total intracranial volume is found to correlate with the determinant of the transform matrix used to align an image with an atlas.
-The work demonstrates that a one-parameter scaling factor provides a reasonable TIV estimation
+The work demonstrates that a one-parameter scaling factor provides a reasonable TIV estimation.

+### Files structures
+dataset.csv -> OASIS-2 Dataset
+dementia.ipynb -> It is implementation without feature elimination dementia_updated -> It is implementation with feature elimination